 Unlike hepatitis that’s caused by a virus, alcoholic hepatitis is not contagious.

 Liver disease is one of the most common diseases caused by heavy alcohol use.
 Alcoholic hepatitis is one of three categories of liver damage caused by alcohol.
-The other categories include a mild condition called fatty liver and a serious condition called liver cirrhosis.
+The other categories include a mild condition called fatty liver and a serious condition called alcoholic cirrhosis.

 The prognosis for alcoholic hepatitis is more serious than the prognosis for fatty liver but not quite as concerning as that of cirrhosis, which is usually life-threatening.